· 4 min read

 • Country: Great Britain · the full English in handheld form

-Unwrap one at a Formica table at half past two in the afternoon and the smell is the whole griddle at once, smoked bacon and fried sausage over the faint tin-and-tomato sweetness of the beans.
+Unwrap one at a Formica table at half past two and the smell is the whole griddle at once, smoked bacon and fried sausage over the tin-and-tomato sweetness of the beans.
 The bap is warm and already heavy, sagging in the middle where the load sits.
 Bite down and the soft bread gives onto salt bacon, then the snap of the split banger, then the beans arrive in a wave of sweet tomato against the meat.
 Partway through, a soft yolk left runny breaks and floods the gap with warm yellow.
 A bean escapes the open side and lands on the paper.
 The build is finished before the bottom slice gives out, which it eventually will.

-Its near neighbours are the rest of the breakfast-roll family, and they are lighter cuts of the same idea rather than versions of this one.
-The bacon roll, the sausage-and-egg bap, and the three-protein breakfast roll each stop short of the full plate and live as their own builds.
+Its near neighbours are lighter cuts of the same idea rather than versions of this one.
+The bacon roll, the sausage-and-egg bap, and the three-protein breakfast roll each stop short of the full plate.
 The Ulster fry sandwich rebuilds the cooked breakfast on fried soda farl and potato bread and adds white pudding, a regional architecture rather than a lighter one.
-What is not a variant is the breakfast burrito, which wraps the same eggs and meat in a flour tortilla; the wrap is still a bread layer closed around a filling, but it is a separate form with a different vehicle and a Tex-Mex lineage the British bap does not share.
+The breakfast burrito wraps the same eggs and meat in a flour tortilla, a closed bread layer around a filling like this one but a separate form with a different vehicle and a Tex-Mex lineage the British bap does not share.

 The Full English, Made Portable